The best Christmas vacations you should take this year

 Whether you’re planning a short vacation for the Christmas holiday or dreaming about your next epic long-haul Christmas getaway, we can help you choose from the world’s most magical festive spots.
 You could be exploring snow-dusted streets in Oslo, taking in the most stunning Christmas light displays in Paris or tucking into mouthwatering festive street food in Vienna.

 Whoever said Christmas was better at home?!
-Keep scrolling to check out our top ten best Christmas vacations for the holiday season… can you guess where number one is?
+Keep scrolling to check out our best Christmas vacations for the holiday season… can you guess where number one is?

 10. Brussels, Belgium